scjtqs2/Termix/README.md

 [![GitHub Sponsor](https://img.shields.io/badge/Sponsor-LukeGus-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/sponsors/LukeGus)

 # Overview
 Termix is an open-source, forever-free, self-hosted all-in-one server management platform.
 It provides a web-based solution for managing your servers and infrastructure through a single, intuitive interface.
-Termix offers SSH terminal access, SSH tunneling capabilities, and remote file configuration editing, with many more tools to come.
+Termix offers SSH terminal access, SSH tunneling capabilities, and remote file editing, with many more tools to come.

 # Features
 - **SSH Terminal Access** - Full-featured terminal with split-screen support (up to 4 panels) and tab system
 - **SSH Tunnel Management** - Create and manage SSH tunnels with automatic reconnection and health monitoring
-- **Remote Config Editor** - Edit files directly on remote servers with syntax highlighting and file management
+- **Remote File Editor** - Edit files directly on remote servers with syntax highlighting, file management features (uploading, removing, renaming, deleting files)
 - **SSH Host Manager** - Save, organize, and manage your SSH connections with tags and folders
+- **Server Stats** - View CPU, memory, and HDD usage on any SSH server
 - **User Authentication** - Secure user management with admin controls and OIDC support with more auth types planned
-- **Modern UI** - Clean interface built with React, Tailwind CSS, and the amazing Shadcn
+- **Modern UI** - Clean interface built with React, Tailwind CSS, and Shadcn

 # Planned Features
 - **Improved Admin Control** - Give more fine-grained control over user and admin permissions, share hosts, etc
 - **More auth types** - Add 2FA, TOTP, etc
 - **Theming** - Modify themeing for all tools
-- **Improved SFTP Support** - Ability to manage files easier with the config editor by uploading, creating, and removing files
 - **Improved Terminal Support** - Add more terminal protocols such as VNC and RDP (anyone who has experience in integrating RDP into a web-application similar to Apache Guacamole, please contact me by creating an issue)
 - **Mobile Support** - Support a mobile app or version of the Termix website to manage servers from your phone